 Data can reside in multiple data marts.
 And data virtualization, within IBM Cloud Pak for Data, can perform data integration seamlessly.
 Data virtualization can connect to data wherever it resides and provides the ability to view, access, manipulate and analyze data without the need to know or understand its physical format and location.
 Data virtualization creates virtual tables to join data from different data sources, then allows running queries against the resulting virtual table.

-After completing this tutorial, you’ll learn:
+In this tutorial, you’ll learn:

-- The concept of data virtualization.
+- The concept of data virtualization

-- How to create connections from databases hosted on multiple environments, including Amazon Web Services, Azure, IBM Cloud, or on-premise.
+- How to create connections from databases hosted on multiple environments, including Amazon Web Services, Azure, IBM Cloud, Netezza Performance Server, and more

-- How to create views from Joins and publish data to your current project.
+- How to create views from Joins and publish data to your current project

-- Two or more Database sources.
+- Two or more database sources.
 Note: For this tutorial, we’ll demonstrate with:

 Completing this tutorial should take about 30 minutes.